MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 - You have access to environment-level settings in the [Copilot for Sales admin settings](administrator-settings-for-viva-sales.md).
 - [Copilot AI features must be turned on in your environment](suggested-replies.md).
 - [Sales Agent must be turned on in Access settings](access-settings.md#sales-agent-preview).
 - The Dataverse environment connected to Copilot for Sales is a production environment.
+Learn more about [converting your environment to production](convert-trial-prod.md).
 - [Message capacity purchased](manage-consumption-based-billing.md) and assigned to the Copilot for Sales environment.

 ### Additional prerequisites for Salesforce

-- Convert the **msdyn_viva** environment to a production environment.
-Learn more about [converting your environment to production](convert-trial-prod.md).
+- Convert the **msdyn_viva** environment to a production environment while [setting up Sales Agent with Salesforce](#step-3-set-up-and-activate-the-agent).
 - Configure the server-to-server connection between Copilot for Sales and Salesforce.
 Learn more about [Connect your agents to a data source](connect-agent-datasource.md)

 ## Step 1: Create a view and query that defines the leads to research